dflex-js/dflex/packages/dnd/README.md

 # @dflex/dnd

-DFlex Drag and Drop is a modern drag and drop package for all JavaScript frameworks written in pure JavaScript and can be used with different frameworks whether it is React, Vue, Angular, etc.

-It depends on animation, tracks each droppable area which makes the whole process runs smoothly as much as possible.
+DFlex Drag and Drop is the main package that depends on the other packages.
+It is responsible for the magical logic of the library to introduce the drag and drop interactive functionality.

 ## DFlex Features ✅